heiswayi/heiswayi.nrird.com/_posts/2020/2020-06-19-angular-best-practices.md

 Angular project files should be organized into a proper folder structure that is easy to scale.

-Example of organized folder structure:
+Example of an organized folder structure:

 ```
 angular-project